cppalliance/safe-cpp/lifetimes/draft-lifetimes.md

 If safe code calls legacy code that returns a struct with a pair of references, do those references alias?
 Of course they may alias, but the parsimonious treatment claims that mutable references don't alias under the `[safety]` feature.
 We've already stumbled on a soundness bug.

 Coming from the other direction, it may be necessary to form aliasing references just to use the APIs for existing code.
-Consider a function that takes an lvalue reference to a container and an lvalue reference to one of its elements.
-If safe code can't even form aliased lvalue references, it wouldn't be able to use that API at all.
+Consider a call to `vec.push_back(vec[0])`.
+This is _impossible to express_ without mutable aliasing: we form a mutable lvalue reference to `vec` and a const lvalue reference to one of `vec`'s elements.
+If safe code can't even form aliased lvalue references, it won't be able to use this API at all.

 Exclusivity is a program-wide invariant on safe references.
 We need separate safe and unsafe reference types for both soundness and expressiveness.